Our Team

 Paddy Fallon

-Facilities & Grounds Coordinator
+Rentals & Facilities Coordinator

 Paddy Fallon is a longtime New Englander with ancestral ties to the Freeport-Brunswick area.
 Born in Pittsburgh, Paddy has lived in Massachusetts for 40 years and started spending time in Maine in the last few years.
 Paddy spent a large portion of his career at the intersection of printing, publishing, and technology before following his passion for organic foods and healthy living at Trader Joes in customer service and management.
 He and his wife Kate enjoy camping and the adventures they can go on with their RV, which is how they found Wolfe’s Neck Center.
 Paddy supports the Center in many ways; weekend campground staff support, maintenance team member, off-season campground reservations and administration manager, and pizza night oven-tender, as well as special project lead.
 Paddy and his co-pilot Jenny are often and about on campus – make sure to say hello when you see them!